kaistomics/DeepNeo-tcr/README.md

 ![Alt text](model/DeepNeo-tcr_Model_construction.png?raw=true "DeepNeo Model")

 DeepNeo takes 9mer and 15mer for class I and II epitopes respectively.
 Types of MHC molecules supported by DeepNeo can be found in Data/MHC_molecule_list.txt.

 Please make sure that input MHC molecule is formatted in same way as listed.

+DeepNeo is currently undergoing peer-review process for publication.

 ## Installation :
 DeepNeo uses specific version of Theano(1.0.4) and requires GPU.